 - Step #6: No Beginning Dots, COMPLETELY INDEPENDENT.

-All all steps include a beginning writing point except for Step #6, at which students should be completely independent in their number writing.
+All steps include a beginning writing point except for Step #6, when students should be completely independent in their number writing.

 If you want this to be a fluid, student driven routine (like I have created in my classroom), you’ll need to: